 If you’re already carrying a balance on your other credit cards — and paying high interest rates in the process — then make sure you get the last laugh by finding a new card with an introductory 0% APR that allows you to transfer the balances.

-Last year I was charged $107.47 interest when my credit card company received the payment after the grace period.
-Since that was only my third or fourth late payment in 20 years, I asked them to waive the charges.
+Awhile back I was charged $107.47 interest after my credit card company received the payment after the grace period.
+Since that was only my third late payment in 25 years, I asked them to waive the charges.
 They did.
 Push overs.

-If you need a little more credit for, say, a vacation, ask your credit card company if they’ll raise your limit without making a credit inquiry — which usually affects your credit score.
+If you need a small bump in your credit line for, say, a vacation, ask your credit card company if they’ll raise your limit without making a credit inquiry — which usually affects your credit score.
 You’ll have more leverage if you’ve been a longtime customer with good credit history.

-Because it results in more business for them, many — but not all — major credit card companies eagerly play the fall guy by offering free extended warranty protection.
+Because it results in more business for them, some credit card companies eagerly play the fall guy by offering free extended warranty protection.
 Yes, free.
-For example, all products purchased with an American Express card automatically receive an additional year of protection beyond the manufacturer’s warranty.

-Most credit cards offer at least secondary rental car insurance that will cover what your auto insurance doesn’t if you get in an accident.
+If you get in a car accident, most credit cards offer at least secondary rental car insurance that will cover any gaps in your policy.
 And higher-end credit cards provide other kinds of insurance too, protecting you from unforeseen events like lost baggage and even canceled trips.

 By paying off your credit card balance in full each month, you’ll avoid wasteful interest payments that can be used for more important things like building your retirement nest egg.
-And don’t worry about the credit card companies; they’ll still make plenty of money off the fees they charge merchants whenever you use your credit card.
+Oh … and don’t worry about those credit card companies — they’re still making plenty of cash off those fees they charge merchants every time you make a purchase.

 Even if you use it to buy a banana date milkshake — or a plate of snails.